 The team, representing places all over the world, is working together on a different kind of Medtronic project.
 Disaster relief.

-When natural disasters hit, Medtronic partners with All Hands and Heart, a disaster relief and recovery organization.
+When natural disasters hit, Medtronic partners with All Hands and Heart, a disaster relief and recovery organisation.
 Together, they provide employees with opportunities to put their everyday work on hold and volunteer.

 “I told my boss about this and he simply said, ‘Go.
 We’ll cover for you,’” says software engineer Fan He.
 “For me, it was time to put my words into action and go help people.”